aartikov/Alligator/README.md

 ```

 ### 4. Set NavigationContext
 Use `NavigationContext.Builder` to create `NavigationContext`.
 In the simplest case just pass a current activity to it.
-You can also set a fragment container, a fragment manager (which is by default is taken from an activity), a [screen switcher](https://github.com/aartikov/Alligator#switch-screens), [animation providers](https://github.com/aartikov/Alligator#configure-animations) and [listeners](https://github.com/aartikov/Alligator#listen-navigation).
+You can also set a fragment container, a fragment manager (which by default is taken from an activity), a [screen switcher](https://github.com/aartikov/Alligator#switch-screens), [animation providers](https://github.com/aartikov/Alligator#configure-animations) and [listeners](https://github.com/aartikov/Alligator#listen-navigation).

 Activities are responsible to bind and unbind `NavigationContext`.
 Bind it in `onResumeFragments` (when state of an activity and its fragments is restored) and unbind in `onPause` (when an activity becomes inactive).